 Where to Find a Roommate

-There are several places where you can find a roommate, but your first step is to ask the people around you whether they’re looking for a place to live and/or roommate.
+There are several places where you can find a roommate, but your first step is to ask the people around you whether they’re looking for a place to live and/or a roommate.
 This can be friends, family members, or even coworkers.
 If you do end up finding someone through your network, don’t be afraid to ask for referrals from people you trust.
-While the people you know won’t consciously recommend a bad roommate, they might not know everything about you or the person they are recommending and their habits.
+While the people you know won’t consciously recommend a bad roommate, they might not know everything about you or the person they are recommending, and their habits.
 So always ask for referrals from previous roommates and landlords to make sure it’s a good fit.

 If no one you know is looking for a roommate, go to social media.
 Platforms like Facebook are full of people looking for roommates, especially in Manhattan.
-Join local housing groups and check out the most recent listings on roommates or available rooms.
+Join local housing groups and check out the most recent listings for roommates or available rooms.
 Whether you’re looking for a roommate to move in with you or you’re looking to move in somewhere, take the opportunity to post in these groups.
 And don’t forget to post an update on your profile, too!

 Finally, try out one of the many roommate sites and/or apps.
-Roomi is a popular choice for many as anyone listing a unit is required to pass a background check to get rid of scams or suspicious people.
-The app also features a secure messaging feature so you don’t have to worry about giving out your personal information until you have finalized the roommate agreement.
+Roomi is a popular choice for many, as anyone listing a unit is required to pass a background check to get rid of scams or suspicious people.
+The app also features a secure messaging feature, so you don’t have to worry about giving out your personal information until you have finalized the roommate agreement.
 Diggz is another popular site as it allows you to browse roommates by maximum monthly budget, lease duration, and bad habits.
-If you’re LGBTQ+, then you might want to check out Rainbow Roommates as it is specifically geared towards this community.
+If you’re LGBTQ+, then you might want to check out Rainbow Roommates, as it is specifically geared towards this community.
 It has a physical location that you visit to schedule an appointment and meet with a representative in person.
 They will then help you find the perfect roommate for you.

 Choosing Your Roommate